rapPayne/angular_in_3_weeks/labs/2.1 Fetching data/README.md

 ## Fetching an order
 Now let's read an actual order from the API server!

-1. Edit order.component.ts.
+1. Edit `order.component.ts`.
 Add this to the top:
 ```typescript
 import { HttpClient } from '@angular/common/http';
 ```